Romashkaa/telekit/docs/tutorial/13_telekit_dsl_syntax.md

 - Variables are replaced **at render time**, right before the message is sent.
 - Only **first-level substitution** is performed.
     - Variables inside variable values are **not** processed again.
-    - This prevents infinite recursion and keeps rendering predictable.
+    - This prevents infinite recursion and keeps rendering safe from injecting.
 - All variable values are **automatically sanitized**:
     - HTML and Markdown inside variable values are escaped.
     - This prevents accidental formatting issues and injection problems.